Roseville, Newark

-Roseville is a neighborhood in the city of Newark in Essex County, New Jersey, United States.
+Roseville is a neighborhood in the city of Newark in Essex County, in the U.S. state of New Jersey.
 It borders Bloomfield and East Orange.
 To the neighborhood's immediate east is the Newark City Subway and Branch Brook Park.
 Roseville is divided into Upper Roseville north of 3rd Ave and Lower Roseville south of 3rd Ave.

 Originally called "Rowesville," Roseville was farmland at the time of the Civil War, but during the conflict most of the area was turned into Union Army training and camping grounds.
 The original location of the beginning of Roseville is Lower Roseville.
 This area includes a small area between 7th Avenue to the north, Central Avenue to the south, West Market Street to the west, and 1st Street to the east.
 Roseville farmland had many boiling springs at the time.
 This area was the original settlement of Roseville from surveyed land on Cyrus Peck’s farm.
 There was even a large park called Roseville Park before being surveyed and parceled off.
 Many of the homes in this area are Victorian-era brownstones and row-homes built in the mid-1800’s.
 There are also many Victorian mini-mansions in the area.

 Residential development began with the construction of Newark's first streetcar line in 1862, and expanded greatly in the 1880s.
 Growth was also spurred by the Delaware, Lackawanna, & Western Railroad, which maintained a train station in Roseville for many years (closed in 1982 by New Jersey Transit).
 For generations, Roseville received Newarkers who had acquired the prosperity to leave the crowded tenements of the Ironbound and the central part of the city.

 At the turn of the century, the northern section of the district was predominantly Irish-American, but the rest of the neighborhood was not associated with any single ethnic group.
 Most of the residents, however, were Catholic and St. Rose of Lima Church was an important part of neighborhood life.
 In the 1950s and 1960s, the proportion of African American residents increased.
 However, since the 1980s, increasing numbers of Hispanic families have moved into the neighborhood, hailing from Puerto Rico, Dominican Republic and various Latin American mainland countries.